RayRedGoose/CloudWIS/README.md

 Deployed app: [click here to see](https://rayredgoose.github.io/CloudWIS)

 NOTE!
-For deployed app example weather data was used.
-To see current fetched data - clone down repo and start with `npm start`
+For deployed app limited requests API key was used.

 ## Overview